-Click on Generate Certificate Request to create a certificate request for obtaining a signed certificate from CA. Provide the requested information as outlined under Provide the Certificate Information, p.
-45.
+Click on Create Certificate Request under Install Signed Certificate to create and submit a certificate request in order to obtain a signed certificate from CA.

-When the request is complete, the subject of the created request will be shown in the field.
-Click on Properties below the Subject field, copy the PEM-formatted request and send it to the selected CA.
+Provide the request information in the create dialog.
+Please Provide the Certificate Information, p.
+45 for more details.

-When the signed certificate is returned, install it by uploading the signed certificate (see Upload Private Key/Certificate, p.
-45).
+When the request is complete, the subject of the Created Request will be shown in the field.
+Click on Properties below the Subject field, copy the PEM-formatted request and send it to the selected CA. When the signed certificate is returned, install it by uploading the signed certificate.